example42/example42.github.io/_posts/2018-07-23-a-few-steps-to-tiny-puppet-command-line.md

 Via tp on the cli you can install or uninstall packages or repos.

-For example top install epel Repository on Redhat derivstiveres it's enough to write:
+For example top install epel Repository on Redhat distributions it's enough to write:

     tp install repo